 The process goes as follows:

 1. You send cut files and we review them for compatibility with our system.
 We notify you if changes are required.
-We will provide you with an estimate of the cost.
+We provide you with an estimate of the cost.

 2. Upon your approval of the cost estimate, we cut the files.